 How does food connect us to nature?
 The most obvious response to this question is because, simply put, most of the food we (should) eat comes directly from the natural world.
 Fruit bearing trees, vegetables, legumes and grains are all rooted in soil.
 If you eat animals, those animals will have consumed plants from the earth too.
 But before I start to sound like I’m teaching two year olds what vegetables are, the connection to nature through food goes a lot deeper than just how the food chain works.
 It’s far more complex than just these simple facts.
+This is all about connecting to nature through food – read on to find out how.

-We can connect to nature through food by eating how nature intended, by making conscious food choices and by practising mindful eating.
+…by making conscious food choices and by practising mindful eating.
 I explore these ideas in more detail below.
 I’ve also included a list of ways we can reconnect with nature through food at the bottom of this post.

 When we consume natural foods, they are broken down by our guts so that we can absorb the nutrients they contain.
 This nourishes us, helping our bodies function normally, keeping us healthy.
 It is a basic fact of life that we rely directly on nature to survive.